gurrier/localvolts/README.md

 In HACS

-1. Go to any of the sections (integrations, frontend, automation).
-2. Click on the 3 dots in the top right corner.
+1. Click on the 3 dots in the top right corner.
-3. Select "Custom repositories"
+2. Select "Custom repositories"
-4. Add the URL to the repository. https://github.com/gurrier/localvolts
+3. Add the URL to the repository. https://github.com/gurrier/localvolts
-5. Select the integration category.
+4. Select the integration category.
-6. Click the "ADD" button.
+5. Click the "ADD" button.

 Now you can browse for and install Localvolts in Home Assistant using HACS